Virginia Beach Uber and Lyft Accident Lawyer

 Hiring a Virginia Beach Uber Accident Lawyer

-If you have been injured in any type auto accident you should contact a lawyer who focuses on these types of cases.
-This is certainly the case with claims against Uber and Lyft.
+If you have been injured in any type auto accident, you should contact a lawyer who focuses on these types of cases.
+This is certainly the case with claims against rideshare companies like Uber and Lyft and delivery services like DoorDash and GrubHub.
 Not all lawyers have experience in these types of cases.

 At Cooper Hurley Injury Lawyers, our Virginia Beach Uber accident attorneys have handled hundreds of claims brought by injured passengers and wrongful death lawsuits following fatalities in car accidents.
 We have a main office in Norfolk and seven other convenient Hampton Roads meeting locations in Virginia Beach, Chesapeake, Portsmouth, Suffolk, Hampton, Newport News and on the Eastern Shore of Virginia.